Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Why choose MD Anderson for ovarian cancer treatment?

 This group follows you every step of the way, communicating and collaborating closely to deliver outstanding care.
-Their aim is to deliver the most advanced ovarian cancer therapies with the least impact on your body.
+Their aim is to deliver the most advanced, minimally invasive ovarian cancer therapies while limiting side effects as much as possible.

 Your treatment for ovarian cancer is personalized to include leading-edge technologies and techniques.
 These may include advanced surgical procedures, chemotherapy options and targeted therapies.
-In addition, we offer treatment for benign (not cancer) tumors of the ovaries.
+In addition, we offer treatment for benign (non-cancerous) tumors of the ovaries.

-We are one of the most active centers in the nation for treatment of rare ovarian cancers, offering the highest level of care, as well as clinical trials and innovative approaches, including targeted therapies.
+We are one of the most active centers in the nation for the treatment of rare ovarian cancers and relapsed ovarian cancer cases, offering the highest level of care that can include clinical trials and innovative approaches such as targeted therapies.

-Surgery often is needed for an ovarian cancer diagnosis, and it often is the first line of treatment.
+Surgery often is needed for an ovarian cancer diagnosis, but it is important to carefully consider the timing of surgery.
 Because MD Anderson is a leading cancer center with one of the most active ovarian cancer programs, our surgeons have a high level of expertise that sets them apart from many others.
+The MD Anderson physicians will carefully consider whether it is better to do surgery upfront or after chemotherapy.

 We are leaders in studying ovarian cancer on the molecular level and translating research into advanced ways to find and treat the disease.
-Through our high risk ovarian cancer screening clinic and gynecologic cancer genetics clinic, we offer genetic testing for women with hereditary breast ovarian cancer syndrome (HBOC) and other high-risk inherited conditions.
+Through our High-Risk Ovarian Cancer Screening Clinic and Gynecologic Cancer Genetics Clinic, we offer genetic testing for women with hereditary breast and ovarian cancer syndrome and other high-risk inherited conditions.

 Going through cancer gives you an opportunity to see what you're made of.